 Unpack the Necessities First

 The first box you unpack should be the one with the necessities in it.
 If there are multiple boxes of necessities, unpack all of them first before doing anything else.
 These boxes will either be located at the back of the moving truck, right where the door closes, or you transported them in your vehicle.

 Either way, they should be the first boxes carried into your new home, opened up, and unpacked so you can eat a meal, go to the bathroom, wash your hands, or take your medication.

 That’s why we recommend starting with the kitchen and dining room to avoid having to rely on take-out until you find the plates.

-These boxes might also include important paperwork, basic food items, books, and other important items that will help you get through the first couple of days in the new home as you continue to unpack.
+These boxes might also include important paperwork, basic food items, books, your laptop (especially if you’re working from home), and other important items that will help you get through the first couple of days in the new home as you continue to unpack.